 Repairing Rotten Garden Seat Legs One Seat At A Time

-I actually repaired one seat in 2013 and the second in 2014 after I had seen if the first seat’s repair was satisfactory.
-What I found was: the polyester resin was very well adhered to the original wood and being water resistant kept the bottom of the legs from soaking up any moisture from the wet garden.
-Here is the final result as seen in the featured image rubbed down and ready for painting.
+I actually repaired one seat in 2013 and the second in 2014, after I found the first seat’s repair was satisfactory.
+I found that the polyester resin was very well adhered to the original wood.
+Being water resistant it kept the bottom of the legs from soaking up any moisture from the wet ground.
+Here is the final result as seen in the featured image.
+It’s rubbed down and ready for painting.

-Previously the paint on the bottom of the legs soon got worn away by moving the seats about on the lawn and the patio so letting moisture into the wood.
+Previously the paint on the bottom of the legs soon got worn away by moving the seats about.
+The abrasions from the lawn and the patio let the moisture into the wood.
 As soon as I covered the bottom of the legs with 5mm of polyester resin the legs were permanently waterproof.
-This has proven to be such a good method I would recommend building up new wood by 5mm before garden seats are put into use to prevent the initial rotting.
+This has proven to be such a good method I would recommend building up new wood by 5mm before garden seats are put into use.
+This would prevent them rotting in the first place.
 However I am not sure if the oily nature of wood like teak would prevent the polyester resin from adhering when the wood is new.

 Time Has Passed Since Repairing Rotten Garden Seat Legs